 Automation Statistics Impact on Employment

-Automation also changes our work for good or bad.
+Automation also changes our work for the better or for the worse.
 Job roles that rely on people to repeatedly do the same thing may disappear in the future because of automation.
 Tools like robots can now do this routine work, as the McKinsey Global Institute said.

 According to employment automation statistics, around 50% of jobs could now be done by machines, but it is not all bad news.
 With automation, we can also do more things in less time.
 This means companies make more goods without the need for more workers.
 Still, many people will have to learn new skills for the remaining jobs.